adamahrens/GetSwifty/README.md

 `OperationQueue` is another higher level framework built on top of `GCD`.
 It allows setting up depdencies and cancel operations easily.

+Instead of just creating numerous `Operation` subclasses can just use closures with `OperationQueue#addOperation` or use the provided `BlockOperation` subclass that takes a closure in the `init`

 `Combine` is the most recent which allows switching between threads with operations such as `subscribeOn` `receive`

+The `Main` thread is not designed for concurrent threads to access it.

+`URLSessionConfiguration` is used to configure how you want your `URLSession` to behave.
+Want it in privacy mode?
+Run on background threads?
+Store credentials?.
+It comes with a `default`, `empheral` is almost like incognito.
+It won't store cookies or cache to disk.

+All configurations must be done before creating the `URLSession`.
+Updates after the fact do nothing.

+In order to perform work you have to pass `URLSessionTask` to the `URLSession` these could be `dataTask` or `downloadTask` or `uploadTask`.

+* `DataTask` response returned in memory
+* `UploadTask` similar to datatask but easier to provide request body
+* `DownloadTask` response is written to file.
+Useful for downloading images, audio, videos

+You must call `resume` on all tasks since they start in a waiting state.